gbdev/pandocs/content/Video_Display.md

 currently accessing VRAM.
 So General Purpose DMA should be used only if the Display is disabled, or during V-Blank, or (for rather short blocks) during H-Blank.
-The execution of the program continues when the transfer has been completed, and FF55 then contains a value if FFh.
+The execution of the program continues when the transfer has been completed, and FF55 then contains a value of FFh.

 ==== Bit7=1 - H-Blank DMA ==== The H-Blank DMA transfers 10h bytes of
 data during each H-Blank, ie. at LY=0-143, no data is transferred during V-Blank (LY=144-153), but the transfer will then continue at LY=00.
 The execution of the program is halted during the separate transfers, but the program execution continues during the \'spaces\' between each data block.
-Note that the program may not change the Destination VRAM bank (FF4F), or the Source ROM/RAM bank (in case data is transferred from bankable memory) until the transfer has completed!
+Note that the program should not change the Destination VRAM bank (FF4F), or the Source ROM/RAM bank (in case data is transferred from bankable memory) until the transfer has completed!
+(The transfer should be paused as described below while the banks are switched)

 Reading from Register FF55 returns the remaining length (divided by 10h, minus 1), a value of 0FFh indicates that the transfer has completed.
 It is also possible to terminate an active H-Blank transfer by writing zero to Bit 7 of FF55.
-In that case reading from FF55 may return any value for the lower 7 bits, but Bit 7 will be read as \"1\".
+In that case reading from FF55 will return how many
+\$10 \"blocks\" remained (minus 1) in the lower 7 bits, but Bit 7 will be read as \"1\".
+Stopping the transfer doesn\'t set HDMA1-4 to \$FF.

+### Precautions

+H-Blank DMA should not be started (write to FF55) during a H-Blank period (STAT mode 0).

+If the transfer\'s destination address overflows, the transfer stops prematurely. \[Note : what\'s the state of the registers if this happens ?\]

 ### Confirming if the DMA Transfer is Active